wiewiorowska/sws/content/en/organising/index.md

 image: '/images/example.jpg'
 type: page
 ---
-**dr hab.
-Wiktor Kotowski**, associate professor at the University of Warsaw, member of the board at the Wetlands Conservation Centre
+**Wiktor Kotowski**, associate professor at the University of Warsaw, member of the board at the Wetlands Conservation Centre

-**dr Matthew Simpson**, President of Europe Chapter, Society of Wetland Scientists
+**Matthew Simpson**, President of Europe Chapter, Society of Wetland Scientists

-**dr Łukasz Kozub**, assistant professor at the University of Warsaw, member of the board at the Wetlands Conservation Centre
+**Łukasz Kozub**, assistant professor at the University of Warsaw, member of the board at the Wetlands Conservation Centre

-**dr hab.
-Mateusz Grygoruk**, associate professor, Warsaw University of Life Sciences
+**Mateusz Grygoruk**, associate professor, Warsaw University of Life Sciences

-**dr Andrzej Kamocki**, assistant professor, Białystok University of Technology, member of the board at the Society for the Protection of Habitats “ProHabitat”
+**Andrzej Kamocki**, assistant professor, Białystok University of Technology, member of the board at the Society for the Protection of Habitats “ProHabitat”

-**prof. dr hab.
-Piotr Banaszuk**, professor, Białystok University of Technology
+**Piotr Banaszuk**, professor, Białystok University of Technology

 **Magdalena Galus**, director, Wetlands Conservation Centre